vadimkantorov/vosges/README.md

 Vosges is a simple Python tool for generating and running Sun Grid Engine (SGE) jobs, with a nice HTML dashboard.

 # Features
-- Neat mobile-ready HTML experiment monitoring dashboard; the dashboard will display experiment progress and all job logs
+- Neat mobile-ready HTML experiment monitoring dashboard with experiment progress and job logs
-- Notification of experiment results by e-mail or SMS (free registration with SendGrid required)
+- Notification of experiment results by e-mail (free registration with SendGrid required)
 - Easy experiment definition in Python
 - Command-line experiment management interface
 - Experiments are defined as arbitrary directed acyclic graphs (DAGs) of jobs and job groups